datacamp-content-public/POL-306-Applied-Research-Methods/chapter1.md

 ---
-  title: "Introduction to R"
+title: 'Introduction to R'
-  description: "Today we are going to learn the basics of R. "
+description: 'Today we are going to learn the basics of R. '
 ---

 ## R Addition